j5onrf/dots/waybar/May17-2025-Updates/themes/Ghostbar-Expedition/Ghost-Exp-Apha-Wttr/Alpha-Wide/Round/Glassmorphism/Compact/Ghost-Glass-Compact-v2/README.md

         *   A new group was created to handle all modules that are hidden by default (`#custom-appmenu`, `#custom-exit`, etc.).
     *   **Why:** This makes the stylesheet shorter, easier to read, and more maintainable.
 If you want to change a shared property in the future, you only need to edit it in one place.

-3.  **Correction of a Refactoring Error**
-    *   **What was changed:** During the initial cleanup (in the first prompt), I mistakenly removed the rule that made your hidden App Menu and Exit buttons reappear when you hovered over them.
-    *   **The Fix (in the last prompt):** You correctly pointed out this error.
-A new rule block (`/* --- Reveal Hidden Modules on Hover (FIXED) --- */`) was added back in to explicitly set `opacity: 1` on those buttons when you hover, restoring their essential functionality.

 The final result is a stylesheet that produces the same look as before but is better organized!
 .